potassium-shot/Kalkatral/README.md

 - 👋 Hi, I’m @Kalkatral
-- 👀 I’m interested in I'm currently learning game design and programming
+- 👀 I'm currently learning game design and programming

 <!---
 Kalkatral/Kalkatral is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.